scolecite/mica-gd355/lectures/w5-assignments.md

 ### Deliverables
 - Your working code: I should be able to run it on my machine.
 Test before you submit.
 No errors.
 - Five different screenshots of the drawings created using your software.
 Ask people around you to try it out.
-You will be surprised (both in good and bad ways) at how others use.
+You will be surprised (both in good and bad ways) at how others use it.